ndench/ndench.github.io/_drafts/brisphp-news.md

     * [A great cli tool](http://argon2-cffi.readthedocs.io/en/stable/cli.html) I used to find the appropriate values for my servers

-If you're still unfortunately stuck on an older version of Symfony, here's a great pot about how to [upgrade from 2.8 to 3.4 in only 6 steps](https://blog.shopsys.com/5-5-steps-to-migrate-from-symfony-2-8-lts-to-symfony-3-4-lts-in-real-prs-50c98eb0e9f6).
+If you're still unfortunately stuck on an older version of Symfony, here's a great post about how to [upgrade from 2.8 to 3.4 in only 6 steps](https://blog.shopsys.com/5-5-steps-to-migrate-from-symfony-2-8-lts-to-symfony-3-4-lts-in-real-prs-50c98eb0e9f6).

-#### Laravel - Laracon is coming up! ####
+#### Laravel - Laracon ####

-Laracon is coming to Sydey on October 18-19 and early bird tickets are [on sale now](https://laracon.com.au/)!
+Laracon is coming to Sydney on October 18-19 and early bird tickets are [on sale now](https://laracon.com.au/)!

+#### Phalcon 3.4.0 ####

+[Phalcon 3.4.0 was released](https://blog.phalconphp.com/post/phalcon-3-4-0-released) with some cool features:

+* Ability to use custom authorisation resolvers
+* A bunch of fixes and updates to the `Crypt` component

+This is going to be the last big release in 3.x since the team is forging ahead on version 4.0.

 #### Drupal ####

 Drupal has had a tough start to the year with [3 critical vulnerabilities](https://www.drupal.org/security) including 2 remote code execution vulnerabilities.
-One of them is called  Druaplgeddon 2 (which is an awesome name) and here is agreat post about [how it was uncovered](https://research.checkpoint.com/uncovering-drupalgeddon-2/)
+One of them is called  Druaplgeddon 2 (which is an awesome name) and here is a great post about [how it was uncovered](https://research.checkpoint.com/uncovering-drupalgeddon-2/)

 ### Some new packages ###